 • Sprinkle the chicken with 2 tablespoons arrowroot powder and ¼ teaspoon salt.
 Toss together until the chicken is evenly coated.

-• In a large pan, heat 1 tablespoon coconut oil over medium heat.
+• In a large pan, heat 1 tablespoon oil over medium heat.
 Add the chicken in an even layer and cook for 5 minutes, then flip and cook for an additional 3-5 minutes, or until both sides are browned and the chicken is cooked through.

 • Remove the chicken from the pan and set aside.
-To the same pan, add an additional 1 tablespoon coconut oil and the garlic.
+To the same pan, add an additional 1 tablespoon oil and the garlic.
 Saute over medium heat for 1-2 minutes, until the garlic is golden (garlic burns easily, so keep an eye on it).
 Add the asparagus, sprinkle with ¼ teaspoon salt, and cook for 2-3 minutes, until the asparagus is bright green and slightly tender.

 • Meanwhile, In a small bowl, whisk together 1 tablespoon arrowroot powder, ¼ teaspoon salt, the orange juice, orange zest, and the chicken stock.